Additional health, fitness, & nutrition resources

 Resources referenced in the text

-5-Day Fat Loss Course For Men (Free) and 5-Day Fat Loss Course For Women (Free) – These free 5-day video courses for men and women, respectively, cover the best practices of exercise, nutrition, and lifestyle for improving your health and getting into great shape.
+5-Day Body Transformation Course For Men (Free) & 5-Day Body Transformation Course For Women (Free) – These free 5-day courses for men and women, respectively, cover the best practices of exercise, nutrition, and lifestyle for improving your health and getting into great shape.
 Brief and concise, yet probably the best fat-loss quick-start guide you’ll ever find, complete with printable habits, recipes, and workout routines.

 Act Your Nutritional Age – This article covers the topic of nutritional age, and why we recommend different starting points based on different nutritional ages.

 Brad Pilon and Eat Stop Eat – Brad Pilon’s web site, home of his Eat Stop Eat intermittent fasting system.
 Brad recently updated the book, and it’s worth checking out if you’re interested in IF.

 PN Coaching – The very successful online coaching program we run twice a year.
 We provide expert coaches to small groups of motivated clients, and we guarantee their results.
 Plus, we offer generous prize money for the best transformations in the group.